vega/altair/doc/user_guide/saving_charts.rst

 JSON format
 ~~~~~~~~~~~
 The fundamental chart representation output by Altair is a JSON string format;
-you can save a chart to a JSON file using :meth:`Chart.savechart`, by passing
+you can save a chart to a JSON file using :meth:`Chart.save`, by passing
 a filename with a ``.json`` extension.

 For example, here we save a simple scatter-plot to JSON: